sally358/dpfe/README.md

 She’s back, she’s undead, and she’s coding with a vengeance.
 Stay tuned.
 The counter-attack is coming.
 DP:FE lives!

-_the next section is from original DP by b-inary._
+_the next section is a slightly modified readme of the original DP by b-inary._

 # Desktop Postflop